Elysion (band)

 Elysion is a Greek gothic metal band from Athens, Greece, formed in 2006.

-The band members are Christiana Hatzimihali (lead vocals), Johnny Zero (guitar), Andreas Roufagalas (bass guitar), Nikos Despotopoulos (guitar) and Ilias P. Laitsas (drums).
+The band members are Christiana Hatzimihali (lead vocals), Giannis "Johnny Zero" Giannikos (guitar), Andreas Roufagalas (bass guitar), Nikos Despotopoulos (guitar) and Jannis Konst (drums).

 History

+Before Silent Scream

+Elysion were founded in 2006 by guitarist Johnny Zero and singer Maxi Nil who soon welcomed the other band members on board.

+They recorded and self-released a demo album in 2006/2007 with songs written by Zero & Nil.
+The demo generally resonated well amongst critics and received good reviews in webzines and magazines, earning "Demo of the Month" in the Greek Metal Hammer Magazine and 2 Filippos Nakas awards (Filippos Nakas Conservatory) in 2006.

+In 2008 the band and Nil parted ways and Christianna joined as the next frontwoman.
+They entered the studio for the recordings of the debut album, which soon attracted the attention of numerous record labels, leading in signing up with Massacre Records.
+In the next months, mixing and mastering of the album, which consists mostly of lightly reworked and rerecorded versions of the songs on the demo album, was completed.

 Silent Scream

 The band released its debut studio album, Silent Scr3am, on 18 December 2009 on the Massacre Records label.
 It was produced and mixed by Mark Adrian and was mastered by Ted Jensen.
+The cover of the album is created by Natalie Shau.

 The album was met with mostly average to positive reviews.
 Femmetal Online gave the album a high rating, stating that "[t]he songs on 'Silent Scream' are so unrelenting and infectious that I had a hard time finding any fault at all with this CD.
 The sound and production is excellent and the band worked with American engineer Ted Jensen."
 The German edition of Metal Hammer gave the album an average rating, calling it a "potential sensation" although the tracks were not found to be innovative.